 You may have seen this quote already.
 It’s a classic example of thinking based on out-of-date knowledge and assumptions.
 It’s a great example of the need to learn, unlearn, relearn!

 The business world is littered with these spectacular failures.
-Entire businesses disappear because of the failure of their leaders to unlearn what has made them successful.
+Entire businesses disappear because they hit a strategic inflection point and their leaders fail to unlearn what has made them successful.

 2. Unlearning and relearning skills

 I enjoy driving and I used to pride myself on my skills, particularly my ability to park my car.
 But these days my car is so smart it virtually parks itself!
 An old skill, a source of pride, is no longer needed.
 For me that’s not a big issue (I don’t make a living out of parking cars).
 But for many people they’re seeing their employment skills become less valuable, or even completely replaced.
 We need to be able to continuously learn, unlearn and relearn to stay relevant in a changing workforce.

 All kinds of skills have a limited shelf-life.
 If we assume we have ‘life-long’ skills that don’t need to be relearnt we’re in serious danger of becoming irrelevant.